-- 1. A completed and signed Application for Admission. - A non-refundable application fee of \$40 (US currency).
+- 1. A completed and signed Application for Admission. - 2.
+A non-refundable application fee of \$40 (US currency).
 The application fee is waived for alumni of St. Thomas University. - 3.
 Official college and/or university transcripts from the institution where the bachelor's degree was conferred.
-To utilize VA benefits, veterans are advised to communicate with our Veteran Benefits administrator. - Letters of recommendation or recommendation forms (letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions). - 5.
-Admissions test scores, personal statements, and resume. - All graduate applicants who have an undergraduate GPA of less than 3.0 will be considered on a conditional basis for one semester.
+To utilize VA benefits, veterans are advised to communicate with our Veteran Benefits administrator. - All graduate applicants who have an undergraduate GPA of less than 3.0 will be considered on a conditional basis for one semester.